SKYLINES FARM

 1) Conformation

-Each of the SkyLines purebred registerable Romney sheep meets the ARBA (American Romney Breeders Association) standards for conformation.
+Each of the SkyLines purebred Romney sheep meets the ARBA (American Romney Breeders Association) standards for conformation.
 In addition, for the purebred Romneys as well as the crossbreds, each sheep must also meet my own personal standards for beauty and productivity . . .

 I look for a sheep with a sweet, open facial expression and nice calm personality, soft, lustrous, high-value fleece, and the physical characteristics to be low maintenance and to perform well on grass.
 Basically, this means I want her to be medium sized, standing fairly low to the ground, with a wide midsection providing lots of room for forage, well spaced hips for easy lambing, and a straight, moderately long back.
 She's not a flashy show sheep.
 My ideal sheep's beauty is in that she looks "sturdy" and "productive," while also sporting a heavy, gorgeous fleece that handspinners prize.